-Fiscal trends in late 2017 show a surplus of the consolidated state sector of 1.2% of the GDP.
-According to projections presented in the Fiscal Strategy in 2018, the deficit of the consolidated state sector with the application of fiscal consolidation measures will be 0.7% of the GDP, with additional decreases in 2019 and 2020, when it should be at 0.5% of the GDP.
-Due to fiscal consolidation measures a fiscal space was created for new policies, to be used in 2018 to increase capital investments, increase pensions and salaries in part of the public sector, and reduce taxes on revenues.
+Fiscal trends in late 2019 show a deficit of the consolidated state sector of 0.2% of the GDP.
+The draft Fiscal Strategy envisages the stabilization of public finances, following the crises caused by the COVID-19 pandemic in 2020 and 2021.
+The planned fiscal deficit in 2021 is about 7% of the GDP, while in the coming years it is expected to decrease to 3% of the GDP (in 2022), and 1% of the GDP (2024).
+Due to fiscal consolidation measures, a fiscal space was created for new policies, which will be used in the coming years to increase public investments in order for them to stay at a very high level of over 6% of the GDP, with controlled increase of pensions and salaries in part of the public sector, and reduction of taxes on revenues.
 These measures and their fiscal implications have been designed so as not to endanger the stability of public finance and the tempo of decrease of foreign debt, while on the other hand they should increase the living standard of the population, stimulate private spending and accelerate economic development.

 An additional goal of the fiscal policy for the coming period is a further decrease in the share of public debt in the GDP.
 The trajectory of public debt was overturned in 2016, when the share of public debt in the GDP started to decrease.
 The public debt of the central level of the government on 31 December 2017 was 58.7%, whereas one year later it was 54.0% of the GDP.
+The public debt in the Republic of Serbia in 2019 was 52.0% of the GDP.
 A reduction of the share of debt is tightly linked to decreasing the deficit as the main debt factor, so that the dynamics of decreasing the deficit are also decisive for changes to the debt trend.
 Financial transactions, such as the exchange of an expensive debt for a cheaper one, and an improved positioning of the state in the international financial market, may also contribute to further decreases in debt.

 For more information on economic developments in Serbia, see: